How to Install a Golf Cart Lift Kit Yourself

 You’ve installed the kit, mounted the tires, and the cart is back on the ground.
 You’re not done yet!
 The most critical final step is to get a front-end alignment.
 Altering the suspension geometry without realigning the front end will cause erratic steering and premature tire wear.
 This isn't an optional tweak; it's essential for safety and performance.
 After the alignment, take the cart for a short test drive on a flat surface, then put it back in the garage and re-torque all the nuts and bolts to the manufacturer's specifications.
 Hardware can settle after the weight is on it, so a final check is crucial.

-How to Keep Your Lifted Golf Cart in Top Shape
+How to Maintain Your Lifted Golf Cart

 Your lifted golf cart looks amazing, but the work isn't quite done.
 A lift kit changes your cart's dynamics, so a little extra attention is needed to keep it running smoothly and safely.
 Think of these checks as the secret to a long and happy life for your upgraded ride, whether you're using it for work or play.
 These tips apply to our entire range of commercial vehicles and personal carts.